1992–93 Minnesota North Stars season

 The 1992–93 Minnesota North Stars season was the North Stars' 26th and final season of the franchise in Minnesota.

-The team finished in fifth place in the Norris Division, with 82 points (three behind St. Louis), missing the playoffs.
+Although the team improved on its previous season and finished only two games below .500, it was only good enough in fifth place in the Norris Division.
+Minnesota finished three points behind St. Louis for the final playoff spot in the division.
 Four North Stars (Russ Courtnall, Ulf Dahlen, Dave Gagner and Mike Modano) reached the 30-goal plateau.